-Over the last year, 1,400+ jobs were posted by companies in our region for professionals in this field.
-As a radiologic technologist, salaries start around $35,000 for entry-level positions.
+Over the last year, 600+ jobs were posted by companies in our region for professionals in this field.
+The median salary for a radiologic technologist is $48,921 per year.
 (Source: EMSI Career Coach)

 How would you handle someone whose routine x-ray shows an emergency surgery situation?
 How would you cope with this type of responsibility?
 If you are motivated to help and seek the responsibility, then a career as a radiologic technologist would be up your alley.